ycpcs/cs201-fall2019/assign/index.md

 This page links to homework assignments.

-Assignments are due by 11:59 PM on the due date.
+Assignments are due by 11:59 PM on the due date, although I will not assess a late penalty if you submit your final version by 7:00 AM the following morning.

 > Assignment | File | Due
 > ---------- | ---- | ---